Dragonsight91/dotfiles/readme.md

     cp -r .fonts/* ~/.fonts/
     cp -r bin/* ~/.local/bin/
     cp -r general/* ~/

+    # install the grub theme
+    # if you wanna install the grub theme, you will have to edit
+    # /etc/default/grub and set
+    # GRUB_THEME="/boot/grub/themes/grub-cyberpunk/theme.txt"
+    sudo nano /etc/default/grub

+    # now just run the install script
+    sudo ./grub-theme/install.sh

     ```

 ## Shortcuts

 The main modifier used is <kbd>Super</kbd>. this can be changed on the top of the i3 config, by setting `$mod_main`.
 **WARNING** if you set `$mod_main` to <kbd>Alt</kbd>, you have to change the modifier for `$alt` as well.

 ### General controls

 - <kbd>Super + L</kbd> - spawn i3-lock
 - <kbd>Super + D</kbd> - spawn rofi
 - <kbd>Super + Enter</kbd> - start Kitty